Expert Tips: Composite Bridge Modeling Tips

-Therefore, to answer the question of how to model the girder-deck connection, the connection modeling is unnecessary if the composite bridge is modeled using "all-frame" option in the composite bridge wizard.
+Therefore, to answer the question of how to model the girder-deck connection, the connection modeling is unnecessary if the composite bridge is modeled using the "all-frame" option in the composite bridge wizard.
 This is because the composite action is transformed into equivalent section properties.

 Besides "all frame", we can also choose the modeling type to be "deck as plate, girder as frame" in the composite bridge wizard.
 The software will create plate elements separately for the deck.
-Then the beam elements representing the girders will be connected to the plate elements using rigid connection.
-The rigid connection can be set up as shown in figure 3, in which an additional node below the bottom of the girder node is defined.
-This node has fixed boundary condition, and is connected with master node defined at the bottom of the girder using an elastic link to simulate the stiffness and thickness of the realistic bridge bearing.
+Then the beam elements representing the girders will be connected to the plate elements using the rigid connection.
+The rigid connection can be set up as shown in Figure 3, in which an additional node below the bottom of the girder node is defined.
+This node has a fixed boundary condition and is connected with the master node defined at the bottom of the girder using an elastic link to simulate the stiffness and thickness of the realistic bridge bearing.
 The nodes S1, S2, and S3 are slave nodes on the girder and the deck that would be dominated by the displacement of the master node.
 The article Types of Links in Midas Civil introduces types of links (rigid links, elastic links, etc.) in midas Civil and how to correctly model them in bridge structures.
-As far as construction stage analysis and time step method goes, the rigid links explained above can be activated when the designed composite action happens in the sequence of the construction phasing.
+As far as construction stage analysis and time step method go, the rigid links explained above can be activated when the designed composite action happens in the sequence of the construction phasing.

 Figure 3.
 (Left) Incorrect boundary configuration where master node is the girder insertion at the top.
 (Middle) Incorrect boundary configuration where master node is the girder's bottom node.
 (Right) Correct boundary configuration where master node is an extra node defined a distance below the bottom of the girder, and the master node is connected to the girder bottom using an elastic link.
 Midas Bridge Library - Types of Links in Midas Civil (Luis J. Vila).

-When we look at the two modeling types discussed above (all frame/deck as plate girder as frame), the earlier one will be easier for post-processing and design code checking in the software.
-This is because the later one has two separate elements, the two will resist different forces making post-processing more challenging.
+When we look at the two modeling types discussed above (all frame/deck as plate girder as a frame), the earlier one will be easier for post-processing and design code checking in the software.
+This is because the latter has two separate elements, the two will resist different forces making post-processing more challenging.
 Therefore, when doing prestressed girder design, I find the "all frame" model works better because all the force will be consolidated into one beam element.
-For post tension girders, curve steel girders, etc., it might be useful to check things in plate elements.
+For post-tension girders, curve steel girders, etc., it might be useful to check things in plate elements.
 To help ease the post-processing in a model where beam and plate elements are combined, midas Civil offers the option called "section for resultant forces".
-When we use "resultant force" option, the midas Civil wizard will automatically create resultant sections, which will help with post-processing by outputting group of forces from plates and beams.
+When we use the "resultant force" option, the midas Civil wizard will automatically create resultant sections, which will help with post-processing by outputting a group of forces from plates and beams.
 Refer to midas Civil user manual > Section for Resultant Forces on defining resultant force sections to draw resultant force diagram.

 Figure 4.
 Illustration of the general I-girder normal stresses, which can occur in a curved or skewed I-shaped girder.
-(G13.1 Guidelines for Steel Girder Bridge Analysis, 2nd Ed.)
+(G13.1 Guidelines for STeel Girder Bridge Analysis, 2nd Ed.)

-We do not expect to see negative moment at the end of simply supported beam in 2D analysis, although there might be some intricacies due to boundary conditions in 3D detailed analysis.
+We do not expect to see a negative moment at the end of a simply supported beam in 2D analysis, although there might be some intricacies due to boundary conditions in 3D detailed analysis.
 There might be two possible reasons: